Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 strict: false
 ```

 The model is downloaded from [Hugging Face](https://huggingface.co){:target="_blank" rel="noopener"} and quantized to 4-bit precision, reducing memory usage by ~75% compared to full precision.
-This 4-bit quantization is the core of QLoRA technique.
+This 4-bit quantization is the core of the QLoRA technique.

 #### Dataset and Chat Template Configuration